Choosing a counsellor who is right for you can be tricky. I hope I can provide helpful information to support you in making that decision.

 This is up to you.
 Some clients seek short term support, for perhaps 6 to 8 sessions, whilst some clients desire longer term working.
 Sessions can be weekly, fortnightly or monthly.
 You are in charge of deciding what is best for you.
 I do not ask clients to commit to a minimum or maximum number of sessions.

-£50 for 50 minutes of counselling (the first session costs £25).
+£45 for 50 minutes of counselling (the first session costs £25).

 See the ‘Cancellation’ information in the policies section for details.

-My normal working hours are:
+My current working hours are:

 Tuesday - 10am to 6pm

-Wednesday - 10am to 8pm
+Wednesday - 10am to 6pm

 Friday - 10am to 5pm